eGenix/egenix-pyrun/README.md

 implement extensions needed to make PyRun more compatible with standard Python.

-Please see the top of the Makefile for the patch level releases supported by this release of eGenix PyRun.
+Please see the top of the 'Makefile' for the patch level releases supported by this release of eGenix PyRun.

-Note: PyRun has a long history and includes references to several more Python releases, but we only actively support the above subset of those.
+Note: PyRun has a long history and includes references to several more Python releases, but we only actively support the above subset of those at the moment.

 # Build Dependencies